cuongkane/blog/public/posts/2023/07/django_ninja.md

 # Django-Ninja: Is DRF over?
-A new framework for building APIs with Python and Django could beat DRF?
+A new framework for building APIs with Python and Django could beat DRF.

 # 1. Overview

-Recently, buidling Rest API application is a common task in software industry.
+Building Rest API applications has recently been a common task in the software industry.

-There are many frameworks and libraries support implementation these applications.
+There are many frameworks and libraries that support the implementation of these applications.

-Django is oldest web framework in Python world (since 2005).
+Django has been known as the oldest web framework in the Python world (since 2005).

-It provides rapid development, clean and pragmatic design.
+Django provides rapid development, clean and pragmatic design.

-To avoid boilerplate code and speed up repeated tasks when building Rest API Application, the most known tool is Django Rest Framework.
+To avoid boilerplate code and speed up repeated tasks when building Rest API Applications with Django, the most known tool is Django Rest Framework.

-Django Rest Framework is well mature and have been chosen by many companies and people.
+Django Rest Framework is well-mature and has been chosen by many companies and people.

-But there are some painful point when dealing with DRF so that we need another alternative candidate - Django Ninja was born.
+But there are some painful points when dealing with DRF, so we need another alternative candidate - Django Ninja was born.

 # 2. Django Ninja Introduction

 ## Motivation

 Django-Ninja works almost like FastAPI.
-FastAPI is loved because of its modern(far away with boilerplate code), explicity for API function interface and nice documentations.
+FastAPI is loved because of its modern(far from boilerplate code), explicit API function interface, and excellent documentation.

-FastAPI doesn't support ORM defautly, developers need to coordinate FastAPI with query tool like: Sqlalchemy or Django ORM.
+FastAPI doesn't support ORM by default; developers need to coordinate FastAPI with query tools like Sqlalchemy or Django ORM.

 But Django is built with a lot of awesome features, so Django-Ninja is tried to bring the most loved features from FastAPI to Django.

 ## Philosophy

-Like FastAPI, Django Ninja has been designated forward functional programing.
+Like FastAPI, Django Ninja has been designated forward functional programming.

-Django-Ninja's API functions are expected to be declared with pure function with specified interface and its core logic.
+Django-Ninja's API functions are expected to be declared with pure function with the specified interface and its core logic.

-## CRUD API applicatin
+## CRUD API application

-Import needed modules from django-ninja and the declared Book models
+Import needed modules from Django-ninja and the declared Book models

 ```python
 from datetime import date
 from typing import List